cpbotha/devide.johannes/vle/README.txt

 knows how to build DeVIDE from scratch.

 This software has been customised for the VL-e POC.
-In order to build and install, do the following:
+In order to build and install from source, do the following:

+1. make sure the following dependencies are installed in your POC environment (they aren't by default): zlib-devel, bzip2-devel, ncurses-devel, gtk2-devel, libpng-devel
-./configure --prefix=/some/directory/devide-abcd.wxyz
+2. ./configure --prefix=/some/directory/devide-abcd.wxyz
-make
+3. make
-make install
+4. make install

+Preferably install the pre-built binaries from the POC contrib instead of building from source.

 For more information, you can make use of the following resources: mailto:c.p.botha@tudelft.nl